Sébastien Gagneux, Professor, PhD

 Head of Department, Head of Unit

-Sébastien Gagneux is Head of the Department of Medical Parasitology and Infection Biology at the Swiss Tropical and Public Health Institute (Swiss TPH) and Professor of Infection Biology at the University of Basel.
+Sébastien Gagneux leads the Tuberculosis Ecology and Evolution research group at Swiss TPH and is Professor of Infection Biology at the University of Basel.
+He headed the Department of Medical Parasitology and Infection Biology at Swiss TPH.
 After receiving his PhD from the University of Basel, he worked as a postdoctoral fellow at Stanford University and at the Institute for Systems Biology in Seattle, USA.
 He then started his own laboratory at the MRC National Institute for Medical Research in London, UK, before joining Swiss TPH.
 His research focuses on the ecology and evolution of Mycobacterium tuberculosis with a particular focus on antimicrobial resistance.

 Arbués A, Schmidiger S, Reinhard M, Borrell S, Gagneux S, Portevin D. Soluble immune mediators orchestrate protective in vitro granulomatous responses across Mycobacterium tuberculosis complex lineages.
 Elife.
-2025;13.
+2025;13:RP99062.
 DOI: 10.7554/eLife.99062

 Goig G.A et al. Transmission as a key driver of resistance to the new tuberculosis drugs.
 N Engl J Med.
 2025;392(1):97-99.
 DOI: 10.1056/NEJMc2404644